 If you plead guilty to Possession of Child Pornography, whether you are convicted or placed on deferred adjudication probation, Texas law generally requires you to register as a sex offender for life.
 However, the registration period is lower for juvenile offenders,[27] and it is possible that you might be able to terminate the requirement early under the Texas deregistration process.
 Learn more about the early termination of sex offender registration requirements here

-What is the statute of limitation for Possession or Promotion of Child Pornography in Texas?
+What is the statute of limitations for Possession of Child Pornography in Texas?

-Can you get probation for Possession or Promotion of Child Pornography in Texas?
+Can you get probation for Possession of Child Pornography in Texas?

 The Texas Code of Criminal Procedure prohibits judges from placing people convicted of this offense on probation.[30]

-Do I have to register as a sex offender in Texas if guilty of Possession or Promotion of Child Pornography?
+Do I have to register as a sex offender in Texas if guilty of Possession of Child Pornography?

-Any Texas Possession or Promotion of Child Pornography conviction or adjudication, including deferred adjudication, requires registration as a sex offender.[28]
+Any Texas Possession of Child Pornography conviction or adjudication, including deferred adjudication, requires registration as a sex offender.[31]

-What level of crime is Possession or Promotion of Child Pornography in Texas?
+What level of crime is Possession of Child Pornography in Texas?

-The classification for a Possession or Promotion of Child Pornography offense ranges from a first degree felony with a minimum 25-year prison term to a third degree felony, depending on the circumstances.
+The classification for the Possession of Child Pornography offense ranges from a first degree felony with a minimum 25-year prison term to a third degree felony, depending on the circumstances.

 Learn more about the penalty range for this offense in the section above.